jpmintz01/oTree/README.md

 -- so clunky, but it works<br>
 - Comment code (before publishing)
 - if time, add P-W animation (handshake or jet-explosion)
+- adjust post-game questions based on Prahl and Swol 2017?
+-- how did you feel when the AI advisor failed you? were you ever going to use it again?<br>
+-- How did you feel about the other human players?
+Did you feel you had more in common with them than the AI?
+Was there a kind of kinship? <br>

 Fixed:
+- fix post-game questions<br>
+-- change questions to "Why did you choose the strategy you did?"
 - Move experiment_contamination to post-game questionnaire
 - add survey control number (AUFELLOW1201) and IRB (FWr20190020H) to Post-Game Questionnaire
 - created basic bots for all but post-game questionnaire